Social history: Labor history

-Labor history, deals with labor unions and the social history of workers.
-See for example Labor history of the United States The Study Group on International Labor and Working-Class History was established: 1971 and has a membership of 1000.
+Labor history deals with labor unions and the social history of workers.
+See, for example, Labor history of the United States.
+The Study Group on International Labor and Working-Class History was established in 1971 and has a membership of 1000.
 It publishes International Labor and Working-Class History.
 H-LABOR is a daily email-based discussion group formed in 1993 that reaches over a thousand scholars and advanced students. the Labor and Working-Class History Association formed in 1988 and publishes Labor: Studies in Working-Class History.

 Kirk (2010) surveys labour historiography in Britain since the formation of the Society for the Study of Labour History in 1960.
-He reports that labour history has been mostly pragmatic, eclectic and empirical; it has played an important role in historiographical debates, such as those revolving around history from below, institutionalism versus the social history of labour, class, populism, gender, language, postmodernism and the turn to politics.
-Kirk rejects suggestions that the field is declining, and stresses its innovation, modification and renewal.
+He reports that labour history has been mostly pragmatic, eclectic, and empirical; it has played an important role in historiographical debates, including those revolving around history from below, institutionalism versus the social history of labor, class, populism, gender, language, postmodernism, and the turn to politics.
+Kirk rejects suggestions that the field is in decline and emphasizes its innovation, adaptation, and renewal.
 Kirk also detects a move into conservative insularity and academicism.
-He recommends a more extensive and critical engagement with the kinds of comparative, transnational and global concerns increasingly popular among labour historians elsewhere, and calls for a revival of public and political interest in the topics.
+He recommends a more extensive and critical engagement with the kinds of comparative, transnational, and global concerns that are increasingly popular among labour historians elsewhere; he calls for a revival of public and political interest in these topics.
 Meanwhile, Navickas, (2011) examines recent scholarship including the histories of collective action, environment and human ecology, and gender issues, with a focus on work by James Epstein, Malcolm Chase, and Peter Jones.